pratikgaloria/showr-core/README.md

 ### Indicators

-To generate a value over any point, call `value` function of any indicator.
-This function accepts below parameters:
+Each Indicator is a function accepting below parameters:

 1. `point`: OHLC data point for which you need to generate an Indicator
 2. `dataset`: Historical dataset consisting OHLC data points.
 3. `options`: Other options for an indicator.
 For example, range, period etc.

-To set custom options, use `set` function of any indicator.

 Example: